And for a little help managing your own separation anxiety, here’s my 12 Step Program for parents!

 Most parents realize that we need other things we’re passionate about besides our children, so we aren't living through them.
 That's not good for the kids, or for us.
 But I would take this a step further and say that our most important responsibility as parents is to maintain a sense of well-being, so that we can be emotionally generous with our children.

-Being a parent is the second most important job you will ever have (even if someday you are the President of the United States) because you are responsible for nurturing a human being, whose very brain is taking shape in response to your interactions.
+Being a parent is the second most important job you will ever have, because you are responsible for nurturing a human being, whose very brain is taking shape in response to your interactions.

 So what’s the most important job?
 Nurturing yourself, because growing up is never finished, and sooner or later we all have to pick up where our parents left off.
 Sure, others can help, but you’re the only one who has the job of making sure you're well taken care of.
 How else will you keep growing and be the parent you want to be?